bzelba/raspi-node-toolkit/README.md

 # raspi-node-toolkit
 A small node toolkit for raspi modules like sensors, relays etc.
 This toolkit does make use of https://github.com/jperkin/node-rpio
-If you develop directly on the pi install rpio, too otherwise skip it
-and add it later on the pi, otherwise you can't install it.

 ## Install
 ```
-npm install rpio
 npm install garlian/raspi-node-toolkit
 ```